oriolsuils/LZ77Compressor/README.md

-# LZ77 Compression
+# LZ77 Compressor

-Text and audio compressor with LZ77 and Rice algorithms.
+Text, audio and image compressor with LZ77 and Rice algorithms.
 Developed in Java and Netbeans IDE 8.0.2.